COVID-19 Phase 3 Restrictions

 October is of course the month of Halloween, and what better place to be spooked than Scotland with its haunting history.
 For those thriller seekers out there why don’t you chase the ghostly spirits along Scotland’s Ghost Trail.

-For younger families The Cairnie Fruit Farm Halloween Pumpkin Festival (27 – 28 October) is the perfect day out with plenty of activities on offer including pumpkin picking and a torch light maze.
+For younger families head to Cairnie Fruit Farm for the perfect day out with plenty of activities on offer including pumpkin picking and a torch light maze.

 4. Get ready for some cosy nights in